MFS4711/Restaurant-Web-App/README.md

 </details>

 ### Wireframes
-These wireframes outline how each page was intended to be displayed on Mobile, Tablet, Desktops and Larger Screens.
-Generally speaking, the layout is very similar across all viewports, the only difference being the additional space being taken advantage of.
+These wireframes illustrate how each page is designed to adapt across various screen sizes, including Mobile, Tablet, Desktop, and Larger Screens.
+While the overall layout remains consistent, adjustments have been made to optimize the user experience for each viewport.
+Key differences include variations in button placement, layout, and card arrangements to ensure usability and visual clarity across devices.

 #### _Homepage (Landing Page)_